tmpvar/weld/README.md

       return element.getElementById('hometown');
     },

-    'user_email'  : function(parent, element, key, value) {
+    'personal_info'  : function(parent, element, key, value) {
       if (session.authorized() === false) {
-        // The user requesting this template is not authorized to view user emails so remove the email display from the page var emailDisplay = element.getElementById('user_email);
+        // The user requesting this template is not authorized to view other users' personal information so remove the personal info display from the page var emailDisplay = element.getElementById('personal_info');
         emailDisplay.parentNode.removeChild(emailDisplay);

-        // and return false, which will stop weld from traversing the current branch (user_email) return false;
+        // and return false, which will stop weld from traversing the current branch (personal_info) return false;
       }
     }